- Are you wondering where are the best day hikes in Europe?

 Bukowina Tatrzanska - another popular village located at the foot of Tatra mountains.

 Besides hiking trails and ski lift, the most popular attraction there is Termy Bukovina aquapark.
 There are indoor and outdoor pools with mineral water from mountain hot springs, saunas and water slides.
-Bukowina Tatrzanska offers full tourist infrastructure, so it's great spot for outdoor enthusiasts.
+Bukowina Tatrzanska offers full tourist infrastructure, so it's a great spot for outdoor enthusiasts.

 You can check available hotels here: